sentialabs/Data-Engineering/ASSIGNEMENT.md

 ### Part 3 - CI/CD
 Please provide a design for the CI/CD pipeline that you will use to deliver the changes to the environment, every time the client updates requirements in GIT.
 For this purpose, please treat the target architecture from [Part 1](#part-1---transformation-and-migration-to-the-public-cloud) as a black box.
+### Part 4 - Privacy
+Off the ten data sources multiple sources contain privacy sensitive data.
+This data should be stored in a Storage or a database.
+How will you handle the privacy of the consumer.

 ## Deliverables
 Please provide the following:
 * For Part 1, an architectural design and IaC templates for deploying the components.
 * For Part 2, provide the GIT repo with the app in there.
 * For Part 3, a complete architectural design of the CI/CD process.
+* For Part 4, a presentation on how you would do this.
 * Please include a simple time log of the activities you have performed.
 * Please document any assumptions and decisions you have made.
 * Please include a presentation of the results within slides, ready to be presented to our client.